 We live in a world where people are quick to speak and slow to listen.
 A world where words are used carelessly, where things are often spoken without thought.
 A world where many words have lost their meaning almost entirely.
 And so I want to spend some time looking at just a few words, in the hope that we can recover some of the wonder of their meaning, and use them not flippantly but joyfully.

-The phrase that I am going to be focussing on is found in John chapter 1- I will read from vs 9.
+The phrase that I am going to be focussing on is found in John chapter 1- here is the passage, beginning at vs 9.

 ‘The true light, which gives light to everyone, was coming into the world.
 He was in the world, and the world was made through him, yet the world did not know him.
 He came to his own, and his own people did not receive him.
 But to all who did receive him, who believed in his name, he gave the right to become Children of God, who were born, not of blood nor of the will of the flesh nor of the will of man, but of God.’